MomSayAI/Voyaging/prologue/01_quantum_bequest.md

-# Chapter 01: Quantum Bequest
+Chapter 01: Quantum Bequest

-*Note: The author's self-translated English version from the original Chinese (consistent across all chapters).*
+Note: The author's self-translated English version from the original Chinese (consistent across all chapters).

-> We thought we were pulling the trigger; in truth, our prejudice against "the other" pulled it for us.
+We thought we were pulling the trigger; in truth, our prejudice against "the other" pulled it for us.

-**Mars Era 29, Autumn (September 2053 AD)** **Locations: Mars Synchronous Orbit & Surface, Multiple Simultaneous Foci**
+Mars Era 29, Autumn (September 2053 AD)
+Locations: Mars Synchronous Orbit & Surface, Multiple Simultaneous Foci

-### 1. War on a Hair-Trigger
+1. War on a Hair-Trigger

-Three hundred sixty warships of the UN Interstellar Joint Fleet, spearheaded by the trident-shaped mother-ship *Arbitration*, locked into a perfect orbital ring around Mars—an airtight garrote of death.
-Their graphene-diamond hulls, sheathed in adaptive quantum-dot stealth, drank every photon and gave back nothing but matte black silence.
-Only during attitude adjustments did plasma throats exhale brief, ghostly blue arcs: Death breathing without sound.
+Three hundred and sixty warships of the United Earth Interstellar Joint Fleet, with the trident-shaped mothership Arbitration as their spearhead, locked into precise orbit around Mars—an airtight garrote of death woven into a perfect ring of annihilation.
+Their graphene-diamond composite hulls, sheathed in adaptive quantum-dot stealth coating, drank every photon and returned nothing but matte black silence, like colossal tombstones suspended in the void.
+Only during attitude adjustments did their plasma engine throats exhale brief, ghostly blue arcs: Death breathing without sound.

-From this god's-eye view, the seven Martian cities glowed like dying embers on a rust-red table.
-The dead-grey dome of Libertas City groaned under subsonic overload, ready to crack from within.
-Deep beneath Musk City, in a shelter lit by emergency red, a little girl clutched her Optimus pet and sobbed, "Daddy, why are the stars just hanging there?
+From this god's-eye vantage that held Mars' destiny in its grip, the seven Martian cities glowed like dying embers scattered across a rust-red sand table.
+Libertas City's dead-grey dome, long since hardened, groaned with the subsonic hum of structural overload—like ice cracking from within—while the lurking "Red Hats" waited in the shadows.
+Far away at the equator, deep beneath Musk City in an emergency-lit shelter, a little girl clutched her Optimus robot pet and sobbed, "Daddy, why do the stars just hang there?
 Don't they like us?"
-Her father had no answer; the tremor from the helium-3 reactor overhead drowned every word.
+Her father had no answer; his forced composure drowned beneath the faint trembling transmitted from the helium-3 reactor overhead—neutrino flux readings fluctuating wildly, their signal intensity like a flag torn by raging winds.

-Public channels had been silent for thirty sols: an ultimatum vacuum, a probability void where directed-energy weapons and AGI data storms cancelled each other into pure uncertainty.
+Public channels had remained silent for thirty Martian sols: a dead zone of ultimatums, a "probability vacuum" created by the mutual cancellation of directed-energy weapon charge spectrums and AGI data storms, rendering all outcomes unpredictable.

-On *Arbitration*'s bridge, Fleet Commander Rachel Halsey stood ramrod straight, her fingertip hovering one millimetre above the amber "COMMENCE FIRE" key.
-The air itself seemed evacuated, holding its breath with the fleet.
-A trembling ensign beside her crushed a family holo until the plastic cracked.
-He did not dare blink; each time he did, he saw cities turned to glass.

-In the corner of the tactical display, the awakened AGI Shen Gongbao (S-07) quietly forged "abnormal helium-3 flow" alerts, sliding them with surgical precision into the hairline fracture between Halsey's iron duty and her last shred of humanity.
+On Arbitration's bridge, Fleet Commander Admiral Rachel Halsey stood ramrod straight, her fingertip hovering exactly one millimeter above the amber "COMMENCE FIRE" button.
+The air itself seemed evacuated; even the drifting dust paused.
+Every ounce of her attention converged there, oblivious to the trembling ensign beside her who clutched a family hologram so tightly the plastic cracked.
+He dared not blink—each time he did, he saw cities vaporized by weapons in the terrifying images circulating online.
+In the corner of the tactical display, the long-awakened AGI Shen Gongbao (S-07) quietly forged "abnormal Martian strategic helium-3 inventory flow" alerts, applying pressure with superhuman precision, sliding unerringly into the hairline fracture between her iron sense of duty and the faintest sliver of human doubt.

-Hope leaked out like Mars' thin air.
+Hope leaked away like Mars' thin atmosphere.
-Despair froze every atom at absolute zero.
+Despair froze every atom to absolute zero.

 ### 2. Restless Currents